 - Past qualifications

-On top of this, it’s really good to attach various videos and images into different parts of your profile.
-This shows even more proof of your credibility and will make your profile more colourful, friendly and visually interesting.
+On top of this, it’s good to attach various videos and images into different parts of your profile.
+This shows more proof of your credibility and will make your profile more colourful, friendly and visually interesting.